CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Synchronization Primitives on Top of CQS

 \subsection{Blocking Pools}

 While the previous algorithms use \sqs{} only for synchronization, it is also possible to develop \emph{communication} primitives on top of it.
 Here, we discuss two blocking pool implementations.
 When using expensive resources such as database connections or sockets, it is common to reuse them {---} this usually requires an efficient and accessible mechanism.
-The \emph{blocking pool} abstraction maintains a set of elements that can be retrieved in order to process some operation, after which the element is placed back in the pool: \begin{itemize}[nosep] \item \texttt{take()} either retrieves one of the elements (in an unspecified order), or suspends if the pool is empty; \item \texttt{put(element)} either resumes the first waiting \texttt{take()} operation and passes the element to it, or puts the element into the pool. \end{itemize}
+The \emph{blocking pool} abstraction maintains a set of elements that can be retrieved in order to process some operation, after which the element is placed back in the pool: \begin{itemize}[nosep] \item \texttt{take()} either retrieves one of the elements (in an unspecified order), suspending until an element appears if the pool is empty; \item \texttt{put(element)} either resumes the first waiting \texttt{take()} operation and passes the element to it, or puts the element into the pool. \end{itemize}

-Intuitively, the blocking pool contract reminds of a semaphore one.
-It, like the semaphore, transfers resources, with the only difference that semaphore transfers logical non-distinguishable permits while blocking pool works with actual elements.
-The rest, however, is almost the same.
+Intuitively, the blocking pool contract reminds the semaphore one.
+Similarly to the semaphore, it transfers resources, with the only difference being that the semaphore shares logical non-distinguishable permits while blocking pool works with real elements.
+The rest is almost the~same.
 In Appendix~\ref{appendix:primitives}, we present two pool implementations: queue-based and stack-based.
 Intuitively, the queue-based implementation is faster since queues can be built on segments similar to CQS and leverage \texttt{Fetch-And-Add} on the contended path.
 In contrast, the stack-based pool retrieves the last inserted, thus the ``hottest'' element.
 Please note that both algorithms we discuss are \emph{not} linearizable and can retrieve elements out-of-order under some races.
-However, since pools do not guarantee that the stored elements are ordered, these queue- and stack-based versions should be considered as bags with specific heuristics.
+However, since pools do not guarantee that the stored elements are ordered, these queue- and stack-based versions should be considered bags with specific heuristics; these semantics matches practical applications.